Girls Like Girls

 "Girls Like Girls" is a song recorded by American singer and songwriter Hayley Kiyoko for her second extended play This Side of Paradise.
 The song was released with a music video as the second single on June 24, 2015, directed by Kiyoko and Austin S. Winchel.

+A new version of the song by Kiyoko was released on June 12, 2026, and was featured on the film of the same name.

 Composition

 "Girls Like Girls" is written by Kiyoko along with Owen Thomas and Lily-May Young; with production handled by James Flannigan.
 The concept of the song is based around writing about subjects that may not be in the spotlight.
 In an interview with Us Weekly, Kiyoko stated: "I loved the idea of how all these guys always are stealing other guys’ girls and I was like, ‘There’s no female anthem for a girl stealing another guy's girl,' and that is the coolest thing ever, ['Girls Like Girls' has] become a universal video that brings out different kinds of emotions for different kinds of people."